conorhennessy/stopPause/README.md

 * Some Black Shrink Wrap - Nicked from my housemate, didn't make sense to go buying loads ;) = Free

 __Overall cost of £9.06 & and a good few hours to get it all lovely__

+### Libraries

+[HID](https://github.com/NicoHood/HID) - The HID Library used for the extra media control required for this project

 ## Author